 How to Keep Windows and Doors From Sticking

-As with many repair problems faced by homeowners, prevention is the best step.
-Try one or more of the following steps to keep windows and doors from sticking:
+As with many home repair problems, prevention is the best step.
+Try one or more of the following to keep windows and doors from sticking:

 1. Clean the window track by vacuuming it with the brush attachment then using a toothbrush and hot, soapy water to remove any remaining grime.

-2. Reduce friction on window and door jambs by running a candle stub or bar of soap along them.
-The waxy surface these leave behind will help them open smoothly while also creating a barrier that helps keep moisture out.
+2. Reduce friction on window and door jambs by running a candle stub or bar of soap on them.
+Both methods leave a transparent, waxy layer that will keep windows and doors from sticking.

 3. Use silicone lubricant on vinyl window and sliding glass door tracks.
 Be careful not to overspray onto the glass.

 4. Run a dehumidifier in rooms where the windows or doors routinely stick due to moisture.
-In bathrooms, run the exhaust fan for 15 minutes after each shower.
-In kitchens, use the vent over the cooktop to remove steam from the air when you cook and let the dishwasher cool completely before opening it after a cycle.
+In bathrooms, run the exhaust fan for 15 minutes after bathing.
+In kitchens, use the vent over the cooktop to remove steam from the air when you cook.
 (Learn more about managing your home’s humidity here.)

 5. Sand and repaint if you continue to have problems.
 Paint seals the wood and provides a smooth surface, so doors and windows open easily.
 To do this, you’ll need to scrape down to the bare wood then sand it.
 Apply a thin coat of primer and, once that’s dry, apply a light coat of fresh paint.
 Wait 6 hours and reapply.
 (Don’t paint the windows shut!)
 Once that’s fully dry your door or window should open and close like new.